AnthraxisBR/physlang/docs/language-overview.md

 - For springs: $\Delta t < \frac{2}{\sqrt{k/m}}$ for spring constant $k$ and mass $m$
 - Typical values: $\Delta t = 0.01$ to $0.001$

+See [Semantics: Stability Constraints](semantics.md#stability-constraints-and-recommendations) for detailed stability analysis and parameter recommendations.

 ### Energy Conservation

 Semi-implicit Euler provides better energy conservation than explicit Euler, but some energy drift is inevitable over long simulations.
 Damping can help stabilize systems but changes the physics.